Sufficient Explanations in Databases and their Connections to Database Repairs: Sufficient Explanations via the Core

-\ignore{ \comlb{Right below in red: did we know before how difficult is computing a MSS?
-Maybe we should elaborate on ``naive"? }

-\red{Notice that both a naive approach to computing MSS or computing a repair are computationally costly.} }

-All the previous results in this section allow us to obtain a sufficient-set, and then, a MSS, by simply using the core, without having to either inspect every possible repair, nor checking if every possible subset of tuples derives the query.
-Consider the following procedure to compute a MSS:
+The previous results in this section allow us to obtain a sufficient-set, and then, a MSS, by simply using the core, without having to either inspect every possible repair, nor checking if every possible subset of tuples derives the query. \ Next, we refer to the procedure described as {\bf Algorithm 1} below; summarizing the results obtained in this section, in Theorem \ref{theo:main} and its Corollary.